Pin Bot (video game): Gameplay

 In the NES version of the game, successfully scoring a Solar bonus during multiball causes the playfield to change, effectively resulting in six different "levels" of playfield.
 The shape of the playfield and the locations of all targets remain the same throughout the game, but the playfield's color scheme changes and different enemies begin appearing after Level 1.
 Level 2 introduces a blob that advances through the planets, then when sitting on top of the Sun lamp, attempts to suck in and eat the ball, spitting out fragments of the ball if successful.
 In Level 3, a plane flies around the playfield, occasionally holding a missile that drops when the plane is destroyed by the ball or disappears on its own.
 The missile drops toward one of the flippers, damaging or destroying the flipper if allowed to reach it.
 Level 4 features the same plane, but the plane can now catch the ball and carry it away.
 Levels 5 and 6 both introduce a snake that appears in the outlanes and attempts to grab the ball, pulling it into the outlane.
 In all cases where the ball is "captured" by an enemy, the enemy can be defeated by "shaking" the machine repeatedly.

 In addition to changing the playfield, certain bonuses and level advancements also cause the ball to change from a sphere to a triangular wedge, then finally to a cube.
 Each new shape of ball is faster and more difficult to control than the last, but otherwise behaves identically to the original ball (the physics simulation is not altered).

 The NES conversion of Pin Bot reproduces the design and artwork of the pinball machine's playfield and backglass display, as well as its music and many of its sound effects.
 Additionally, the game plays the synthesized speech of Pin Bot, though gameplay is interrupted while its phrases are being played back.
 The speech, music and sound effects can each be toggled on and off through a pause menu, accessible via the second controller.
 (The first controller cannot pause the game since the Start and Select buttons are used to "nudge" the machine.)

-Reception
+Release and reception

+The game was shown at the Nintendo booth at CES in January 1990; a prototype version had been shown at the January 1989 CES.

 Two reviewers for Mean Machines found the ball movement to be realistic.
+CVG praised the graphics, sound, and gameplay.